Andrej-Antipov/X99-K9-Machinist-Hackintosh/README.md

 ### Modes

-* Unlocked turbobust for all cpu thread
+* Unlocked turbobust for all cpu thread with S3TurboTool
 * Undervolting -50/-50 cpu/cache
+* flashed by afudos

 ### Mac OS Big Sur and Monterey config EFI